Delay Parameter Selection in Permutation Entropy Using Topological Data Analysis: Permutation Delay

 where $X$ and $Y$ are separate sequences, $p(x)$ and $p(y)$ are the probability of the element $x$ and $y$ separately, and $p(x, y)$ is the joint probability of $x$ and $y$.
-Fraser and Swinney~\cite{fraser1986independent} showed that for a chaotic time series the mutual information between the sequence $x(t)$ and $x(t+\tau)$ will decrease as $\tau$ increases until reaching a minimum.
-At this delay $\tau$, the individual data points share a minimum amount of information, thus indicating that the data points are sufficiently separated.
-While this delay value was specifically developed for phase space reconstruction from a single time series, it is also commonly used for the PE parameter $\tau$.
-We would like to point out that in general there is no guarantee that minima exist for the mutual information function, which is a serious limitation for computing $\tau$ using this method.
+Fraser and Swinney~\cite{Fraser1986} showed that for a chaotic time series the mutual information between the sequence $x(t)$ and $x(t+\tau)$ will decrease as $\tau$ increases until reaching a minimum.
+At this delay $\tau$, the individual data points share minimum amount of information, thus indicating that the data points are sufficiently separated.
+While this delay value was specifically developed for phase space reconstruction from a single time series, we show in Section~\ref{ssec:relating_PE_to_TDA} how this delay parameter selection method is also appropriate for permutation entropy.
+Due to this relationship and the result in \cite{Myers2020} suggesting the use of MI for PE delay selection, we benchmark the delays $\tau$ obtained from our methods against their MI counterparts.